Shakespeare in Love: Lee Hall's Shakespeare in Love

 In November 2011, Variety reported that Disney Theatrical Productions intended to produce a stage version of the film in London with Sonia Friedman Productions.
+This report came after Disney had already given up their ownership of the film by selling Miramax to Filmyard Holdings in December 2010.
 The production was officially announced in November 2013.
 Based on the film screenplay by Norman and Stoppard, it was adapted for the stage by Lee Hall.
 The production was directed by Declan Donnellan and designed by Nick Ormerod, the joint founders of Cheek by Jowl.

 The production opened at the Noël Coward Theatre in London's West End on 23 July 2014, receiving rave reviews from critics.
 It was called "A joyous celebration of theatre" in the Daily Telegraph, "Joyous" in The Independent, and "A love letter to theatre" in The Guardian.

-Japanese Adaptation
+Japanese adaptation

 From December 2016 to January 2017, Shakespeare of True Love (シェイクスピア物語～真実の愛), a Japanese adaptation of Shakespeare in Love written by Shigeki Motoiki and Sakurako Fukuyama, was produced in Kanagawa Arts Theatre.
 It was not related to Lee Hall's play.
 Takaya Kamikawa played Will Shakespeare and Alisa Mizuki played Viola.